WardDurossette/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ```

 > [!NOTE]
-> Provider selector methods and other behavior selector methods mentioned above are extension methods on `DbContextOptions` or provider-specific option classes.
-In order to have access to these extension methods you may need to have a namespace (typically `Microsoft.EntityFrameworkCore`) in scope and include additional package dependencies in the project.
+> Provider selector methods (like **options.UseSqlite()** and **options.UseSqlServer()**) and other behavior selector methods mentioned above are extension methods on `DbContextOptions` or provider-specific option classes.
+In order to have access to these extension methods you may need to have a namespace (typically `Microsoft.EntityFrameworkCore`) in scope (ensure that a **using Microsoft.EntityFramworkCore;** statement is included in the list of using statements at the top of the file) and include additional package dependencies in the project.

 The `DbContextOptions` can be supplied to the `DbContext` by overriding the `OnConfiguring` method or externally via a constructor argument.